lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 A suite of useful functions is provided in [util.h](https://github.com/lf-lang/reactor-c/blob/main/core/utils/util.h) for producing messages to be made visible when the generated program is run.
 Of course, you can always use `printf`, but this is not a good choice for logging or debug information, and it is not a good choice when output needs to be redirected to a window or some other user interface (see for example the [sensor simulator](https://github.com/lf-lang/reactor-c/blob/main/util/sensor_simulator.h)).
 Also, in federated execution, these functions identify which federate is producing the message.
 The functions are listed below.
 The arguments for all of these are identical to `printf` with the exception that a trailing newline is automatically added and therefore need not be included in the format string.

-- `DEBUG_PRINT(format, ...)`: Use this for verbose messages that are only needed during debugging.
+- `LF_PRINT_DEBUG(format, ...)`: Use this for verbose messages that are only needed during debugging.
 Nothing is printed unless the [target](/docs/handbook/target-specification#logging) parameter `logging` is set to `debug`.
 THe overhead is minimized when nothing is to be printed.

-- `LOG_PRINT(format, ...)`: Use this for messages that are useful logs of the execution.
+- `LF_PRINT_LOG(format, ...)`: Use this for messages that are useful logs of the execution.
 Nothing is printed unless the [target parameter `logging`](/docs/handbook/target-specification#logging) is set to `log` or `debug`.
 This is a macro so that overhead is minimized when nothing is to be printed.

-- `info_print(format, ...)`: Use this for messages that should normally be printed but may need to be redirected to a user interface such as a window or terminal (see `register_print_function` below).
+- `lf_print(format, ...)`: Use this for messages that should normally be printed but may need to be redirected to a user interface such as a window or terminal (see `register_print_function` below).
 These messages can be suppressed by setting the [logging target property](/docs/handbook/target-specification#logging) to `warn` or `error`.

-- `warning_print(format, ...)`: Use this for warning messages.
+- `lf_print_warning(format, ...)`: Use this for warning messages.
 These messages can be suppressed by setting the [logging target property](/docs/handbook/target-specification#logging) to `error`.

-- `error_print(format, ...)`: Use this for error messages.
+- `lf_print_error(format, ...)`: Use this for error messages.
 These messages are not suppressed by any [logging target property](/docs/handbook/target-specification#logging).

-- `error_print_and_exit(format, ...)`: Use this for catastrophic errors.
+- `lf_print_error_and_exit(format, ...)`: Use this for catastrophic errors.

 In addition, a utility function is provided to register a function to redirect printed outputs:

-- `register_print_function(function)`: Register a function that will be used instead of `printf` to print messages generated by any of the above functions.
+- `lf_register_print_function(function)`: Register a function that will be used instead of `printf` to print messages generated by any of the above functions.
 The function should accept the same arguments as `printf`.

 </div>